fhiso/legacy-format/serialisation.md

 encoding* per {§specified-enc}, which means the first *line* must always have a *level* of 0.

+### Unescaping payloads

+ELF uses the "at" sign (`@`; U+0040) in the representation of *pointers*, as well as in *escape sequences* which are used to encode a special processing instructions in a *payload* which is a *string*.
+Other uses of the "at" sign *should* be escaped by doubling it as `@@`, and *must* be when it would result in an ambiguity.

+{.note}  [GEDCOM 5.5.1] says they *must* be escaped, but many current applications fail to do this.
+This is particularly relevant to the `EMAIL` *structure* which almost invariably has a payload containing one "at" sign, and is often not properly escaped.  *Payloads* with a single "at" sign are never legal in GEDCOM.
+ELF requires such *payloads* to be interpreted as if the "at" sign had been escaped.

 ### Assembling structures                                    {#tagged-structs}

 Once *line strings* have been parsed into *lines*, the sequence of